RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - This is a required parameter and must be included.

     - `N1`, `J2`, and `FET` are examples of valid inputs.

+### overlay(action=compute_ngd)

+`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/target node co-occurrence in abstracts of all PubMed articles.
+This information is then included as an edge attribute with the name `normalized_google_distance`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified source/target qnode id's.
+If the later, virtual edges are added with the type specified by `virtual_relation_label`.

+Use cases include:

+* focusing in on edges that are well represented in the literature
+* focusing in on edges that are under-represented in the literature

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+#### parameters:

+* ##### default_value

+    - The default value of the normalized Google distance (if its value cannot be determined)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `0` and `inf` are examples of valid inputs.

+    - If not specified the default input will be inf.

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### source_qnode_id

+    - a specific source query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### target_qnode_id

+    - a specific target query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

 ### overlay(action=fisher_exact_test)